 - Prevailed in a suit in the United States District Court for the Southern District of New York and on appeal before the Second Circuit by obtaining summary judgment in a case involving the extent of insurance coverage afforded under a global products liability policy after an insurance broker absconded with premiums.

-- Prevailed in a suit in the United States District Court for the Eastern District of New York and on appeal before the Second Circuit by obtaining summary judgment in case involving insurance coverage for a fraud loss experienced by a financial institution.
+- Prevailed in a suit in the United States District Court for the Eastern District of New York and on appeal before the Second Circuit by obtaining summary judgment in a case involving insurance coverage for a fraud loss experienced by a financial institution.

-- Obtained summary judgment New York County Supreme Court and on appeal before the First Department dismissing a suit involving claims under a policy by establishing that the policy had been properly cancelled prior to the loss.
+- Obtained summary judgment in the New York County Supreme Court and on appeal before the First Department dismissing a suit involving claims under a policy by establishing that the policy had been properly cancelled prior to the loss.

 - Obtained summary judgment in the United States District Court for Puerto Rico and on appeal before the First Circuit dismissing a suit for indemnification based upon the insured’s breach of policy warranties.